joba-1/Corona_Model/README.md

 Please note: All scripts of this section might be time consuming (i.e. depending on the size of the generated geofiles or modelled worlds).
 Especially the parallel simulations on a multi-core computer can even take up to days (depending on size of modelled world and number of time steps simulated).

 ### read_geodata.py
-This script creates the georeferenced input data files (.geojson, .csv files) required to rebuild a georeferenced gerda world with ```generate_worlds.py```.
+This script creates the georeferenced input data files (.geojson, .csv files) required to rebuild a GERDA world with ```generate_worlds.py```.
 Geodata files are stored in ```./input_data/geo``` by default.

 ### generate_worlds.py
-This script generates gerda worlds, required for repeated simulation of virus propagation throughout a defined community with the same initial conditions (seed), i.e. for getting meaningful conclusions from stochastic simulations.
+This script generates GERDA worlds, required for repeated simulation of virus propagation throughout a defined community with the same initial conditions (seed), i.e. for getting meaningful conclusions from stochastic simulations.
 Generated world files are stored in ```./models/worlds/``` by default.

 ### sim_parallel.py
 This script runs several parallel simulations (using the same world and the same input parameters) on a multi-core computer.
-This allows to account for the inherent stochasticity of gerda models and provides a more reliable simulation output than a single run.\
+This allows to account for the inherent stochasticity of GERDA models and provides a more reliable simulation output than a single run.\
 Please note: Simulations are memory expensive.
 We use AMD-based servers with 96 cores and 512 GB RAM for most simulations.
 As the bottleneck is the RAM, for larger/longer simulations (e.g. >10000 agents for >=2000 time steps) we can use just 24 cores.

 ## Integration of external data